Victoria Cross: Colonial awards

 The question of whether awards could be made to colonial troops not serving with British troops was raised in South Africa in 1881.
 Surgeon John McCrea, an officer of the South African forces was recommended for gallantry during hostilities which had not been approved by the British Government.
 He was awarded the Victoria Cross and the principle was established that gallant conduct could be rewarded independently of any political consideration of military operations.
 More recently, four Australian soldiers were awarded the Victoria Cross in the Vietnam War although Britain was not involved in the conflict.

 Indian troops were not originally eligible for the Victoria Cross since they had been eligible for the Indian Order of Merit since 1837, which was the oldest British gallantry award for general issue.
-When the Victoria Cross was created, Indian troops were still controlled by the Honourable East India Company and did not come under Crown control until 1860.
-European officers and men serving with the Honourable East India Company were not eligible for the Indian Order of Merit and the Victoria Cross was extended to cover them in October 1857.
+When the Victoria Cross was created, Indian troops were still controlled by the East India Company and did not come under Crown control until 1860.
+European officers and men serving with the East India Company were not eligible for the Indian Order of Merit and the Victoria Cross was extended to cover them in October 1857.
 It was only at the end of the 19th century that calls for Indian troops to be awarded the Victoria Cross intensified.
 Indian troops became eligible for the award in 1911.
-The first awards to Indian troops appeared in the London Gazette on 7 December 1914 to Darwan Sing Negi and Khudadad Khan.
-Negi was presented with the Victoria Cross by King George V during a visit to troops in France.
-The presentation occurred on 5December 1914 and he is one of a very few soldiers presented with his award before it appeared in the London Gazette.
+The first awards to Indian troops appeared in the London Gazette on 7 December 1914 to Darwan Singh Negi and Khudadad Khan.
+Negi was presented with the Victoria Cross by George V during a visit to troops in France.
+The presentation occurred on 5 December 1914 and he is one of a very few soldiers presented with his award before it appeared in the London Gazette.